kjessup/CENGN-Perfect/README.md

 Finished Perfect-NIO.
 Completed WebSockets, compression (gzip, deflate), static file serving, and Mustache support.

 Perfect 3->4 compatability layer.
-Permits Perfect 3 code to run on Perfect-NIO with only changes to Package file and imports.
+Permits Perfect 3 code to run on Perfect-NIO with only changes to Package.swift file and imports.

 ### Future Work

 HTTP/2 support.
 HTTP multiplexer.
-SUpport for SwiftNIO 2 and Swift 5.
+Support for SwiftNIO 2 and Swift 5.